Laura Downey & Sumit Banerjee

 The revised draft did not include deliverables because the aim was to examine what areas and issues of IA were being addressed during a review of a proposed/existing system, not artifacts and “how” things were being addressed.
 Building upon the foundational theme, we included areas of information generation, consumption and integration as well as standard architectural elements such as governance and quality of service.
 Information generation refers to what information a system will produce for its own use and for use by other systems.
 Correspondingly, consumption refers to what information a system will consume from other systems.
 We considered integration as a separate area but later decided against it since the subareas of integration (from an IA perspective) could be easily categorized in other major areas.
 We also viewed technology integration as the purview of system architecture and not IA.

 During several iterations of the IA checklist, we added and adjusted questions as well as re-arranged the areas and subareas to reflect what we deemed a logical categorization and order.
 We also produced a very high level set of questions to occur during a quick, cursory review of a proposed project.
-This is Part 1 of the IA checklist and coordinates with our internal review and approval process discussed in the next section of this paper (see Figure 3).
+This is Part 1 of the IA checklist and coordinates with our internal review and approval process discussed in the next section of this paper (fig. 3).

 The major areas of part 2 of the checklist are: information consumption, information generation, information organization, information access, information governance, and information quality of service.
 Part 2 of the IA checklist is organized as a set of solution characteristics and considerations.
 This follows the pattern of other architectural review checklists used in our organization.